-Chris received his Bachelor of Arts in Music from Campbell University and his Master of Christian Leadership with a Worship Ministry Focus from Grace College of Divinity.
+Chris received his Bachelor of Arts in Music from Campbell University and his Master of Christian Leadership with a Worship Ministry Focus from Manna University.
 He serves as the Executive Pastor of Manna Church in Fayetteville, NC and leads worship at the Cliffdale site.
 He is married to Rachel and has three children: Jaedon, Brooklyn and Norah.